-If you use open source photo editors because they are user-friendly or cheap, you can find and download a free photo editing software for making basic color correction, professional image retouching, and creating designs/templates/illustrations, etc. Check out these 10 open source image editors for photo retouching.
+If you use open source photo editors because they are user-friendly or cheap, you can find and download free photo editing software for making basic color corrections, professional image retouching, and creating designs/templates/illustrations, etc. Check out these 10 open-source image editors for photo retouching.

-If the source code of the photo editing program is open, any user can see it and change (add/remove plug-ins, etc).
+If the source code of the photo editing program is open, any user can see it and change it (add/remove plug-ins, etc.).
 This allows you to use the already existing code to create new program versions, correct errors and, possibly, help to improve the program’s photo editing features.

-Manual elimination of bugs, errors.
+Manual elimination of bugs or errors.
 Any user can adjust and correct the program’s bugs/flaws without waiting for the official updates.

 Additional functions.
 The open source allows a user to change or add the missing elements, various image editing tools, and functions.